catarinaafernandes/oaqjp-final-project-emb-ai/README.md

- # Final Project : emotion detector
+# ci-cd-final-project

-This is the Final Project for the Emotion Detector application.
+This is the Final Project for the CI/CD pipeline implementation.

-This web app detects emotions in text using IBM Watson NLP.